colaisr/research_flow/docs/MASTER_PLAN.md

 - [ ] Invited user can accept invitation
 - [ ] User can belong to multiple organizations (personal + shared)
 - [ ] Organization selector appears in navigation
-- [ ] Can switch between organizations quickly
+- [ ] Can switch between organizations (complete context switch)
 - [ ] Current organization context persists across sessions
-- [ ] Resources are filtered by current organization
+- [ ] Complete separation: When in org A context, only see org A resources
-- [ ] Can view resources from all orgs (with "Show all" option)
+- [ ] Cannot see resources from other organizations (even if member)
+- [ ] Switching organizations reloads page/refetches data
-- [ ] New resources created in current organization context
+- [ ] New resources created in current organization context ONLY
 - [ ] Resources belong to organizations (never NULL)
-- [ ] Can access resources from personal org
+- [ ] Can access resources from personal org (when in personal org context)
-- [ ] Can access resources from shared orgs where user is member
+- [ ] Can access resources from shared orgs (when in that org's context)
+- [ ] Backend enforces organization context filtering on all resource endpoints
 - [ ] Feature enablement works (can't access disabled features)
 - [ ] Admin can view user statistics
 - [ ] Admin can change user roles